bhatti/api-mock-service/README.md

 ### Debug Headers from Playback
-The playback request will return mock-headers to indicate the selected mock scenario, path and request count, e.g.
+The playback request will return api-headers to indicate the selected API scenario, path and request count, e.g.

 ```
 X-Mock-Path: /v1/jobs/{jobId}/state